phx-nz/py-ttw-day-4/README.rst

    in the database.
 Your API endpoint will need to call this function and then find the profile with the matching ID in the list.

-   Once your endpoint has found the correct profile, it should ``return`` the profile data, and unfortunately this is a bit tricky.
-By default FastAPI sends responses in JSON format, and the ``Profile`` objects returned by ``ProfileService.load_profiles()`` aren't compatible with JSON.
+   Once your endpoint has found the correct profile, it should ``return`` the profile.

-   Fortunately, FastAPI has a solution for this:
-   `jsonable_encoder() <https://fastapi.tiangolo.com/tutorial/encoder/>`_ converts the
-   input value into a JSON-compatible type.

    .. tip::